Official Website of the English-language Journal of Asian Poetry Forms

 Picking up where editor R. W. Watkins’s Contemporary Ghazals left off, the premier issue of Eastern Structures was published in April of 2016.
 No. 1 features ghazals by the likes of Denver Butson, Steffen Horstmann and William Dennis; Korean sijo by Bill West and Liùsaidh (L. J. McDowall); Japanese haiku and tanka by such accomplished practitioners as Clark Strand, Priscilla Lignori and Jim Wilson; and essays by Wilson and Watkins.

-Eastern Structures No. 15 is slated for an Autumn 2020 publication, and submissions of dynamically correct ghazals, sijo, haiku, tanka, renga and other Japanese forms are certainly welcome for consideration.
-Submissions may be sent to the editor at email@example.com.
+Eastern Structures No. 20 is slated for a November 2021 publication, and submissions of dynamically correct ghazals, sijo, haiku, tanka, renga and other Japanese forms, as well as relevant essays and reviews, are certainly welcome for consideration.
+Submissions may be sent to the editor at firstname.lastname@example.org.
 Submissions are read immediately upon an email’s opening, and there is nothing as unnecessary and capricious as a deadline in effect.
 More detailed submission guidelines can be found here.

 We would advise, of course, that potential contributors make themselves familiar with the style and protocols of the magazine by purchasing and reading a copy.
 Such commerce also provides the financial and emotional incentives necessary for the magazine’s survival.
 Too many fine journals have fallen to the axe in the wake of the Internet and the ‘freebie culture’ that has subsequently arisen.
 Copies of No. 1 can be obtained at Amazon and CreateSpace.